 - Organization and/or project summary (what you intend to do and how you'll do it).

-- Organizations you have worked you are working with or will be working with.
+- Organizations you have worked with, are working with or will be working with.

 - Expected outcomes for the grant year.